GoingMerry-ThousandSunny/Usopp-Sniper_King/README.md

 ## 5. Observer Pattern

-It creates multiple dependencies, i.e, defines one-to-many dependency between objects, so that when object changes state, all it's dependents are notified and updated automatically.
+It creates multiple dependencies, i.e, defines a one-to-many dependency between objects so that when the object changes state, all its dependents are notified and updated automatically.

 ![Observer Pattern pic](https://2.bp.blogspot.com/-E4ik7Rk3DGk/WlO4DrleVTI/AAAAAAAAAMI/v-L3z8dcta0UPjcxep7Si6efJe_r7HA5ACLcBGAs/s1600/observer.PNG)

 <br>

 __Example :__
-Message publisher of type __Subject__ with 2 subscribers of type __Observer__, where publisher will publish message and subscribers will print message.
+Message publisher of type __Subject__, with 2 subscribers of type __Observer__, where the publisher will publish message and subscribers will print message.
 <br>

 ```C